SimplyProgrammer/JavaFx-Inner-UI/README.md

 ## About
-InnerUI adds some king of window system you can have inside of your javafx application.
+InnerUI adds some king of window system you can have inside of your JavaFx application.
-Basically it adds window in to window.
+Basically it adds window in to window or in other words layout nodes with user interface!
 I nevere planed to relese this thing.
 This was my attempt to create whole operation system but suddenly I realized that it will not be that easy.
 I mean, it was utopia to think that one person will make entire operation system.
 But I thought it would be nice if I publish that what i manage to create before I stop with operation system development.
 So thats Inner UI.
 Feel free to report any problems, issues or what I should add or change.